 2. In a separate bowl, combine sour cream, mayonnaise, 4 ounces of cheddar cheese, and half of the onions; set aside.

-3. Stir biscuit mix and water (directions on box) to form soft dough.
+3. Stir Bisquick and water together to form soft dough.
 Pat dough on the bottom and one-half-inch up the sides of an 9 x 13 in. greased casserole dish.

 4. Saute remaining onions and bell peppers until slightly tender.